This page is in progress -

 Apply this to emails, events, and social media

-The need for descriptive link text is not limited solely to websites.
+The need for descriptive link text is not limited solely to websites and apps.
 This rule also applies to other situations where you may be adding links, such as with emails, event descriptions, and other social media.

 Interesting further reading